unfaa3/hand-eye-calibration/README.md

 - **eye-on-base** to compute the static transform from a robot's base to a tracking system, e.g. the optical frame of a camera standing on a tripod next to the robot.
 In this case you can attach a marker, e.g. an AR marker, to the end-effector of the robot.

-A relevant example of an eye-on-base calibration is finding the position of an RGBD camera with respect to a robot for object collision avoidance, e.g. [with MoveIt!](http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/pr2_tutorials/planning/src/doc/perception_configuration.html): an [example launch file](docs/example_launch/ur5_kinect_calibration.launch) is provided to perform this common task between an Universal Robot and a Kinect through aruco. eye-on-hand can be used for [vision-guided tasks](https://youtu.be/nBTflbxYGkI?t=24s).

-The (arguably) best part is, that you do not have to care about the placement of the auxiliary marker (the one on the table in the eye-in-hand case, or on the robot in the eye-on-base case).
-The algorithm will "erase" that transformation out, and only return the transformation you are interested in.

 eye-on-base             |  eye-on-hand